bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 *surrounding pair*.
 The double `Ctrl-S-S` is especially useful for inserting curly braces in *C/C++/Java/JavaScript* type languages.

-Note, terminal Vim users need to make sure flow-control is disable otherwise the above `Ctrl-S` will lock your terminal.
+Note, terminal Vim users need to make sure flow-control is disabled otherwise the above `Ctrl-S` will lock your terminal.
 I recommend starting Vim this way to avoid that issue, `stty -ixon && vim`.